The Ten-Per-Cent Solution: Release and reception

-AOL TV's Jason Hughes was more negative, criticizing the episode for taking a "soft approach" to the television industry when it "had a chance for some sharp satire".
+AOL TV's Jason Hughes was more critical of the episode, for taking a "soft approach" to the television industry when it "had a chance for some sharp satire".
 He elaborated that the writers "had a little bit of fun talking about networks meddling in shows – as well as agents trying to control content as when Joan Rivers booted Janeane Garofalo for being funnier than Krusty – and the differences between cable original programming and broadcast programming.
 But they had the potential they had to make some bold statements about television and how the industry works throughout, and simply didn't."
 Hughes did, however, like the King of the Hill appearance, which he described as a "fun nod".
 Further criticism came from the conservative Parents Television Council (PTC), which named The Simpsons the "Worst TV Show of the Week" because "The Ten-Per-Cent Solution" contains "content inappropriate for the Family Hour".
 The group wrote that the "frank sexual dialogue warranted a TV-14 rating, but the episode was rated TV-PG.
 Fox network executives surely know that almost nothing that comes out of Joan Rivers’ mouth is rated PG; but they chose to rate the program inappropriately anyway, thus blindsiding parents and children with crude content."
 PTC cited examples such as Annie saying that every night in his early days, Krusty "had [his audience] rolling in the aisles, followed by a roll in the hay with me," and that "Today's kids are less sensitive than an Army condom.
 They see more on TV than my mother did on her wedding night.
 And they don't complain about it for the next 50 years."